Fabien83560/Client-Server-Terminal/README.md

-# R3.05 - Programmation Système
+# R3.05 - System Programming
-## Projet - Application client/Serveur pour l'édition des fichiers texte en remote
+## Project - Client/Server Application for Remote Text File Editing

 ### Installation
-Afin de lancer l'application, il faut :
-- Ce placer dans le répertoire du projet
-- Lancer la commande "make"
-- Ouvrir un terminal pour le serveur et lancer le serveur en faisant ./serveur_main
-- Ouvrir autant de terminals qu'il y a de client et lancer dans chacun des terminals ./client_main
+To run the application, follow these steps:
+1. Navigate to the project directory.
+2. Execute the command `make`.
+3. Open a terminal for the server and start it by running `./serveur_main`.
+4. Open as many terminals as there are clients and start each client by running `./client_main` in its respective terminal.

-### Informations
+### Information
-Cette application a été réalisé par Fabien Ortega
-Avec l'utilisation de threads et de Mutex
-Tout cela dans un développement orienté objet
+This application was developed by Fabien Ortega.
+It utilizes threads and mutexes, all implemented using an object-oriented development approach.